 UCalgary’s Central Heating and Cooling Plant’s Cogeneration system has reduced institutional GHG emissions by more than 60,000 metric tonnes each year since 2011.

 UCalgary is shifting towards a cleaner and greener energy supply by generating our own renewable energy with on-site photovoltaic (PV) arrays.
-Current PV systems on campus include:

 Existing Buildings: Utility Reduction Program

-To date, the Utility Reduction Program (URPr) has reduced UCalgary’s energy consumption by ~13,000 tonnes and generated ~$1,500,000 in cost savings.
+To date, the Utility Reduction Program (URPr) has invested more than $35 million in renewed building systems at the Main and Foothills campuses.
+It has reduced UCalgary’s greenhouse gas (GHG) emissions by ~30,000 tonnes and generated more than ~$6 million in annual cost savings.